thijsi123/RomHackStudios.github.io/pages/spotlight.md

 ## How To Use

-an example gif showcasing how to redeem using the ticked id generated for Charmander
+An example gif showcasing how to redeem using the ticked id generated for Charmander

 ![emc-1 0 9 5 RHS](https://github.com/RomHackStudios/RomHackStudios.github.io/assets/109757010/bf13e62b-e9f7-40d7-99a7-ca434a80f589)